April 18, 2020

 Though COVID-19 places unique challenges on travel and visa operations, the U.S. Embassy views the H-2 visa program as a top priority, which creates valuable economic opportunities for both Guatemalan workers and U.S. employers, increasing prosperity in both countries.
 To protect these opportunities, the Embassy will resume regular H-2 visa processing on April 18th, and will waive the in-person interview and the fingerprints requirement for the workers who qualify.
 Under these provisions, individuals will be able to submit their materials to apply for H-2 visas by courier, and will not need to appear at the Embassy for an interview.

-Please note that in order to take advantage of the H-2 visa program, applicants must still show proof of employment with a qualifying U.S. company that has obtained the necessary Foreign Labor Certification from the United States Department of Labor and an approved petition from the United States Customs and Immigration Service (USCIS).
+Please note that in order to take advantage of the H-2 visa program, applicants must still show proof of employment with a qualifying U.S. company that has obtained the necessary Foreign Labor Certification from the United States Department of Labor and an approved petition from the U.S. Citizenship and Immigration Services (USCIS).
 Individuals who do not have employment with a qualifying U.S. company or who lack the necessary documentation are not eligible to apply for an H-2 visa.

 Only an authorized representative of a qualifying U.S. company can request a Group Appointment and begin the H-2 application process for that company’s workers.
 Individual applications received without a Group Appointment Request from an authorized representative of a qualifying U.S. company will not be processed.